Lexington, Tennessee: Arts and culture

 The Lexington-Henderson County Everett Horn Public Library serves the city.

 Lexington is home to the very popular Beech Lake.
-Lexington has one museum, Beech River Heritage Museum, that holds a variety of historical artifacts of Lexington and Henderson County.
+Lexington's Beech River Heritage Museum holds a variety of historical artifacts of Lexington and Henderson County.

 Lexington was the setting of a 1994 episode of The X-Files called "E.B.E."

 Lexington claims to be the barbecue capital of the country; it supposedly has more barbecue restaurants per capita than any other city in the United States.

 Infrastructure

 Henderson County Community Hospital is located in and serves the Lexington area.

 Sports

 From 1935 to 1938, Lexington was home to a Minor League Baseball team that played in the Kentucky–Illinois–Tennessee League.
 Known as the Lexington Giants from 1935 to 1938, the team was renamed the Lexington Bees when it became a farm club of the National League's Boston Bees in 1938.